OpensourcedPro/DiamondChecker/README.md

-**<h1> What is Diamond Sorter and how does it operate?</h1>** Diamond Sorter is a utility to sort out Stealer Logs and help create, manage and edit HQ Targetted Combolists, Leads, Account Data and Emails.
+**<h1> What is Diamond Checker and how does it operate?</h1>** Diamond Checker is a self-developed cookie checker for stealer logs that will tell you what cookies are valid and which ones are not.
+Simalar to BL Tools

 **<h1>NEED HELP?
 QUESTIONS?
 SUPPORT? </h1>**